 |Advanced Engineering Elective **||3|

-*A second (Introductory) engineering course from a department other than that of your major that is not duplicative of material in a course taken in your own department.
-The topic of the course should have ready application to later B M E-related electives in that discipline (MATE 273; E M 274 or 324; CH E 210, E E 201, 230 or 208X; or other courses approved by Minor Chair).
+*A second (Introductory) engineering course from a department other than that of your major.
+The topic of the course should have ready application to later B M E-related electives in that discipline (C E 274; CH E 210; CPR E 281; E E 201, 314, or 442 and 448; E M 324 or 378; MAT E 273; M E 231; or other courses approved by Minor Chair).

-*** 300-500 level engineering or life sciences course with clear biomedical engineering application OR B M E 490 OR departmental 490 with biomedical engineering topic OR 200+-level life sciences laboratory course (If a 200-level course is chosen here, the student will need to meet the required 6 cr. of 300+ courses by substitution of a higher-level course for the other requirements or by taking an additional course.), OR 300-500 level B M E courses, which may be offered on-line from the University of Iowa.
+*** 300-500 level engineering or life sciences course with clear biomedical engineering application OR B M E 490 OR departmental 490 with biomedical engineering topic OR 200+-level life sciences laboratory course (If a 200-level course is chosen here, the student will need to meet the required 6 cr. of 300+ courses by substitution of a higher-level course for the other requirements or by taking an additional course.), OR 300-500 level B M E course.

 Courses primarily for undergraduates: